twallet/habitus/docs/RAILWAY_DEPLOYMENT_PLAN.md

 **Database Connection Errors:**

-- Verify PostgreSQL service is created and linked in Railway
+- Verify PostgreSQL service is created in Railway
+- **Most common issue:** `DATABASE_URL` is not linked to your web service
-- Check `DATABASE_URL` is automatically present in Variables tab
+  - Check if `DATABASE_URL` exists in your web service's Variables tab
+  - If not, manually link it (see Step 3.1.1)
+  - Copy `DATABASE_URL` from PostgreSQL service to web service if needed
 - Verify PostgreSQL service shows "Active" status in Railway
 - Check Railway logs for database connection errors
-- Ensure PostgreSQL service is in the same project as web service (for automatic linking)
+- Ensure both services are in the same Railway project
+- Verify the connection string format is correct: `postgresql://user:password@host:port/database`

 **File Upload Errors:**